-This article describes how to attach and configure the MAVLink enabled uAvionix ADS-B PING™ sensor so that the pilot is aware of nearby manned aircraft and optionally to allow the vehicle to automatically avoid near misses.
+This article describes how to attach and configure an ADS-B module so that your aircraft can be aware of, and/or transmit to, other aircraft and air-traffic control nearby.
+This also allows the pilot on the ground to be aware of nearby manned aircraft and optionally to allow the vehicle to automatically avoid them.

 ADS-B (aka Automatic Dependent Surveillance Broadcast) is an air traffic surveillance technology that enables aircraft to be accurately tracked by air traffic controllers and other pilots without the need for conventional radar.

-The ADSB receiver comes with a DF13 serial cable that can be plugged directly into a Pixhawk serial port.
-The Ping sensor should be mounted so that the antenna is oriented vertically.
+The ADSB receivers should be connected to an autopilot’s serial port.
+The receiver should be mounted so that the antenna is oriented vertically.

-For example, if you plugged the Ping into “serial4/5” on a Pixhawk you would set:
+For example, if you plugged a uAvionix Ping2020i into a UART designated as SERIAL4 on the autopilot, you would set:

 You will need to reboot your board after making those changes.